splunk/public-o11y-docs/admin/user-management/users/manage-users.rst

 To remove users from the organization, follow these steps:

 #.
-From the Splunk Observability menu, select :menuselection:`Settings > Users`.
+From the Splunk Observability menu, select :menuselection:`Settings` then :menuselection:`Users`.
    A table of current members appears in the main panel.
 #.
 Use the Search field to find the name of the user you want to remove, either by name or email address.
 #.
 Select the :guilabel:`Actions` (|more|) menu icon next the username, then select :menuselection:`Remove User`.